one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ### What's Not Working:
   - Touchscreen - highly unlikely that this will ever work - fairly uncommon to have one on this device anyway
   - Occasionally the trackpad will get stuck in a drag/highlight mode
-    - Sometimes it can be cleared by clicking/dragging randomly, sometimes a restart is required
+    - Sometimes it can be cleared by clicking/dragging randomly.
+Mostly succesful with clicking the lower portion of the trackpad.
+Sometimes a restart is required.
-    - Might be fixed with the current version of VoodooI2C.
-I haven't experienced this issue in a few days.
+    - This might actually be fixed with the current version of VoodooI2C.
+I haven't experienced this issue in several days.

 ### To Do:
   - Nothing!